nsh07/urbanite/README.md

   You can see the like and dislike counts, like to dislike ratio and percentage of likes of a definition
   * **Custom symbols/emojis to denote the like/dislike counts -**
     You can customize the symbols used to denote the like and dislike counts and ratios.
 Comes with 4 sets of symbols and a custom symbol option.
 Just use `-e (--emoji-style)`.
-* More features and Windows support coming soon.
-Request features on the [Issues page](https://github.com/NMrocks/urbanite/issues) :)

 ## Installation